Valeprogr/react-ts-exercise/README.md

 12. This is the twelfth Task [https://handsonreact.com/docs/labs/ts/HidingShowingComponents] [✅]
 13. This is the thirteenth Task [https://handsonreact.com/docs/labs/ts/MoreComponentCommunication] [✅]
 14. This is the fourteenth Task [https://handsonreact.com/docs/labs/ts/MultipleLevelComponentCommunication] [✅]
+15. This is the fifteenth Task [https://handsonreact.com/docs/labs/ts/FormValuesToState] [✅]